Cookies on ons.gov.uk

 Overview

-An audit of articles published on the ONS website identified two categories of articles: analysis articles and information articles.
-Within these, the audit identified eight types of articles.
+The ONS website has two categories of articles: analysis articles and information articles.

 Analysis articles

-• digital content article: short articles on a timely topic that are collaboratively written with the Digital Content team and focus on visual representation of data
+Short articles on a timely topic that are collaboratively written with the Digital Content team and focus on visual representation of data.

 Information articles

-• progress report: description of or an update on a project, programme or roadmap
+Description of or an update on a project, programme or roadmap.

 Who are articles for